 Peggy Morrison is a mortgage fraud solicitor and notes “One of the major reasons for the change in website design trends is the uses of websites.
 Websites before were used as sources of information.
 Now on the other hand, they have a wide variety of uses, from e-commerce, social sites to blogs.
 This has made the work of creating websites much more difficult since not only has a website designer have to deal with the visual aspect of the site, one also has to deal with the functionality of a website.”

-John Mason does cctv surveys and is a web design expert and notes “A website is not good only because it looks good, it has to work, it has to collect user information, give feedback to the owner and be interactive.
+John Mason does cctv surveys and water management and is a web design expert and notes “A website is not good only because it looks good, it has to work, it has to collect user information, give feedback to the owner and be interactive.
 Content management systems are therefore greatly important to any website designer.
 Content management systems are basically tools used for managing content on your website.
 Many website sesigners are ever troubled by clients who want to change content on their sites.”

 This becomes a bother especially when dealing with static sites that need an altering of the code. content management systems however help website designers create sites which novice users can alter the content.
 The most common CMSs are Drupal, Joomla and WordPress.
 Joomla and Drupal are the major players when it comes to site creation with WordPress being majorly for blogs.
 Joomla and Drupal need quite an extensive knowledge of PHP and abit of learning on their inner workings but on the other hand can be used to make the best user friendly websites without the hassle of writing code line by line.